Equation parser

 Variables

-Time-varying variables are also defined using a multi-line description:
+Time-varying variables are defined using a list of strings (or ann.Variable

 The evolution of each variable with time can be described through a simple equation or an ordinary differential equation (ODE).
 ANNarchy provides a simple parser for mathematical expressions, whose role is to translate a high-level description of the equation into an optimized C++ code snippet.